Solar Energetic Particle Forecasting with Multi-Task Deep Learning: SEPNET: Results

 \subsection{SEPVAL Dataset Evaluation}

-In this section, we focus on the SEPVAL test dataset to evaluate the performance of our \texttt{SEPNET} model and its updated version, \texttt{SEPNET-TS}, which integrates LSTM with a transformer architecture to better capture temporal dependencies and sequential patterns in input data.
-Various combinations of input features were tested, and the results are detailed in Table \ref{tab:S1-SEPNETs} in the Appendix and visualized in Figure \ref{fig:SEPVAL1}.
+In this section, we focus on the SEPVAL test dataset to evaluate the performance of our \texttt{SEPNET} model and its updated version, \texttt{SEPNET-TS}, which processes each 24-hour aggregated predictor window as a sequence through LSTM transformer layers to learn rich non-linear feature representation from the summary statistics.
+Various combinations of input features were tested, and the results are detailed in Table S2 of the Supporting Information and visualized in Figure \ref{fig:SEPVAL1}.
 The results demonstrate that models employing SHARP parameters, either alone or combined with flare-related features, yield better predictive performance.
 Conversely, models relying exclusively on flare and CME features exhibit lower skill, with some metrics, such as TSS and HSS, falling below zero, indicating limited capability to reliably forecast SEP events within the subsequent 24 hours.

 For a rigorous comparison with the state-of-the-art pre-eruptive models (denoted as SoA) on SEPVAL \cite{Whitman2026}, we performed 50 independent runs for each configuration to derive the median and $75$th percentile (target quantile) metrics.
 Our models incorporating SHARP parameters generally match or outperform the SoA benchmarks in terms of standard evaluation metrics such as ACC, AUC, F1, POD, TSS, and HSS.
 Notably, \texttt{SEPNET} and \texttt{SEPNET-TS} models with SHARP features substantially surpass the SoA models, underscoring superior capability for detecting SEP event occurrence.
 However, the relatively high false alarm rate highlights the ongoing challenges in achieving high specificity.